 As a result, you have a copy of your Salesforce data in the BigQuery data warehouse.

 With Skyvia Import, you can enrich Salesforce data with BigQuery data.
+This scenario allows you to load CSV files both manually when needed and automatically by schedule.

 To set up the Import integration in Skyvia, do the following: